absognety/Interview-Process-Coding-Questions/HighRadius-Technologies/README.md

 + Regularization - (LASSO or Ridge Regression) (L1 and L2 regularization).
 + K-Fold cross validation with variable K.
 + Resampling of Train and Test splits of a datasets, sometimes involve out-of-time validation dataset.
-+ Dimensionality Reduction in case many features.
++ Dimensionality Reduction in case of many features in a dataset.
 + Ensemble Learning.